-Swiss and Lebanese higher education institutions have entered into a variety of partnerships and cooperation agreements covering a range of areas such as engineering, hotel management and hospital care.
+Swiss and Lebanese higher education institutions have entered into a variety of partnerships and cooperation agreements covering a range of areas such as engineering, hotel management and nursing.
 Switzerland is a particularly popular study destination for Lebanese students.

 Researchers and artists who are citizens of Lebanon may apply to the State Secretariat for Education Research and Innovation (SERI) for Swiss Government Excellence Scholarships.